HTB+ as the answer to the timber construction trend

 Special features of the dimensioning

 In the design, the cross-laminated timber panel is regarded as a uniaxially tensioned beam element.
 It is idealized by a strip one meter wide.
 The design is based on the shear analogy method.
-This means that the static systems and the loads are deliberately not subject to the restrictions of the gamma method.
-In the ultimate limit state, the situation is considered both continuously and temporarily.
+Therefore, the static systems and the loads are not subject to the restrictions of the gamma method.
+In the ultimate limit state, the situation is considered both permanently and temporarily.
 Proofs of normal stress, shear stress from shear force and rolling shear stress are provided in each case.
-In the limit state of the load-bearing capacity, the fire situation can also be assessed.
+In the ultimate limit state the fire situation can also be assessed.
 In the event of fire, the dimensioning is based on the staircase model and, if necessary, takes into account sloping layers.
-In addition, the limit state of serviceability is examined in the context of HTB+.
+In addition, the limit state of serviceability is examined.